fastai/fastpages/_posts/2020-11-02-codespaces.md

 ## Give It A Try For Yourself

 To try out nbdev yourself, [take this tutorial](https://nbdev.fast.ai/tutorial.html), which will walk you through everything you need to know.
-The tutorial also contains information about using a repository template, which will contain the configuration files you need to get started with Codespaces and nbdev.
+The tutorial also shows you how to use a repository template with the configuration files necessary to enable Codespaces with nbdev.

 ## You Can Write Blogs With Notebooks, Too!